Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited.

 1925 - The Philip M. Lovell Farmhouse, aka the Carlton Park Ranch, Fallbrook CA. Destroyed, burned down.

 1925 - The J. Eads How House, 2422 Silver Ridge Avenue, Los Angeles CA. Built by J. H. Heckman.
 Eads How was known as "king of the hoboes."
 The bottom floor was for years a dorm for homeless people coming up from the railroad area below.
 Landscaping by Richard Neutra.
 Sold to Michael La Fetra.
 Renovated by Jeff Fink.
 Was on the market for four years.
 Sold in 2012 to Brad Kemble and Jimmy Ferrareze.
-Bottom three photos by Andrea Minton.
+Bottom two photos by Andrea Minton.

-1925 - The El Pueblo Ribera Apartments, aka El Pueblo Rivera, 230-248 Gravilla Street, La Jolla, San Diego, CA. These were 12 vacation rentals owned by for W. L. Lloyd, arranged for excellent views of the Pacific Ocean with large garden courts.
+1925 - The El Pueblo Ribera Apartments, aka El Pueblo Rivera, 230-248 Gravilla Street, La Jolla, San Diego CA. These were 12 vacation rentals owned by for W. L. Lloyd, arranged for excellent views of the Pacific Ocean with large garden courts.
 They have been altered since (bottom color photos) and were partially damaged from a fire.
 The 12 units were merged into 6.

 230: Sold to Mary Tellep.
 Sold in 1989 to Gerald Nahas.
 Sold in 1993 to William Rogers.
 Sold in 1996 to Hagen Trust.
 Sold in 2000 John Sanborn.